Im going to send you all down to the river and past Vicksburg!!

-On April 9, 1865, near the town of Appomattox Court House, Virginia, Robert E. Lee surrendered his Army of Northern Virginia to Ulysses S. Grant.
-Before then, his goal was to bring the remaining troops, meet Confederate reinforcements in North Carolina and resume fighting.
-But the Battle of Appomattox Court House, lasted only a few hours, which brought the four-year Civil War to an end.
+On April 9, 1865, near the town of Appomattox Court House, Virginia to Union General Ulysses S. Grant.
+Days earlier, Lee had abandoned the Confederate capital and the city of Petersburg.
+The resulting of the battle of Appomattox Court House, which lasted a few hours, effectively brought the four-year Civil War to an end.